PavelTajdus/bricks-form-2-webhook/readme.txt

 3. Go to Bricks > Webhooks to configure your webhooks.

 == Changelog ==

+= 1.2.8 - YYYY-MM-DD =
+* Fixed: Auto-update process now downloads the correct ZIP asset from GitHub releases, ensuring the plugin directory is named `bricks-form-2-webhook/` without a version suffix.
+This should resolve the issue of incorrect plugin folder names after updates and the associated "Plugin file does not exist" warnings.
+* Chore: Removed early debug logging code.

 = 1.2.7 - YYYY-MM-DD =
 * Minor update for testing the auto-update process.